ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/04-add-a-new-tutorial.md

     author: <Your Name>
 ```

-Then for the content of your tutorial, each page within your tutorial should
+Then you will need to add the following front matter to the top of each page of your tutorial:
-have the following front matter:

 ```yaml
 ---